-We considered a CPR network of size $1000 \times 1000 \text{ m}^2$ where 50 peers were uniformly distributed.
+We considered a CPR network of size $1000 \times 1000 \ m^2$ where 50 peers were uniformly distributed.
 The peers were watching video streams through MBMS using their multi-homed devices, where WLAN interfaces were activated for CPR.
 We used the broadcast mode of WLAN, therefore no feedback messages were sent from the receivers and no transmission rate adaption was performed.
-The media source provided S{all} streams, each of which was transmitted at rate $r{\text{MBMS}} = 220$ kbps.
-Given one GOP was 15 frames and video was encoded at 15 fps, one epoch time Y is 1 s.
+The media source provided S{all} streams, each of which was transmitted at rate $r{MBMS} = 220$ kbps.
+Given one GOP was 15 frames and video was encoded at 15 fps, one epoch time Y is 1s.
 The MBMS broadcast packet loss rate was kept constant at 0.1.
 Each CPR packet is set to the size W = 1000 bytes.
-We used QualNet [21] to conduct the simulations.
-To have the freedom to vary CPR bandwidth, we selected Abstract PHY in QualNet for physical layer and set all of the parameters to be the default values in 802.11.
+We used QualNet [22] to conduct the simulations.
+To have the freedom to vary CPR bandwidth, we selected Abstract PHY in QualNet for physical layer.